Crown Court Representation

 Private Representation for the Crown Court

 The Prosecution will always be represented by an experienced barrister or higher courts advocate and so it makes sense to be represented by your own lawyer.
-We have many years’ experience of Crown Court cases of every type, and we have access to the most experienced barristers and higher courts advocates on your behalf.
+We have many years’ experience of Crown Court cases of every type, and we have access to the most experienced barristers and higher courts advocates, (both in-house and independent), on your behalf.

-If you would to talk to a solicitor about Legal Aid or private representation in the Crown Court, call us or fill out a contact form.
+If you would to talk to a solicitor about representation in the Crown Court, call us or fill out a contact form.

 0808 250 7430